NCSclub/cof-chalenges-first-wave/README.md

 - **5 pts** just 'cat' a file named 'flag' i guess
 - **10 pts** git repo with 2 commits, and the 1st commit is the flag
 - **10 pts** the same repo contains another branch which have a flag
-- **10 pts** some text somewhere would say kill your self and they must kill a process named yourself
+- **10 pts** some text somewhere would say kill yourself and they must kill a process named yourself
+- **10 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has flag{.*}
 - **15 pts** a dictionary (file with words) is provided and the flag is a combination of 3 of them words, a hash of the flag to find is provided also. the goal is to brute force the flag
+- **15 pts** check for open ports and find an unusual port that is listening, is a http server that gives a flag with a simple get request
+- **15 pts** that same http server gives another flag when sent a post request
+- **20 pts** that same http server gives another flag when sent a get request with specific vales on the request headers
 - **20 pts** have a file with a long list of strings, and the participant have to find one string (the flag) that has a specific pattern
 - **20 pts** have a file with the flag but it is altered so the exercise is to search and remplace a certain pattern in the key
 - get acces to user2 with a ssh key (no flag)